dtudk/pythonsupport-page/docs/install/python.rst

 * The :doc:`manual installation guide <windows/manual>` allows you to set up Python step by step.

-.. _install-python-macos:
+.. _install-python-macos-list:

 {{ apple_icon }} --- Installation on {{macos}}
 -----------------------------------------------

 * **Recommended** {{ arrow_icon }} The :doc:`automated installation <macos/automated>` installs everything with minimial interventions required
-* The :doc:`package managed installation guide <macos/homebrew>` allows you to set up Python step by step.
+* The :doc:`package-managed installation guide <macos/homebrew>` allows you to set up Python step by step.
 * The :doc:`manual installation guide <macos/manual>` is recommended if you have had previous failures with both of the above options.

-.. _install-python-linux:
+.. _install-python-linux-list:

 {{ linux_icon }} --- Installation on Linux
 --------------------------------------------

-Please contact us by sending an `email <mailto:pythonsupport@dtu.dk>`_.
+Please get in touch with us by `email <mailto:pythonsupport@dtu.dk>`_.

 .. note::
-    If you are using other operating systems than the above listed, please send an `email <mailto:pythonsupport@dtu.dk>`_ to us and we will try to help you.
+   If you are using a different operating system than the ones listed above, please send an `email <mailto:pythonsupport@dtu.dk>`_ to us, and we will try to help you.

 .. toctree::